-Your advisor will guide you through the process of setting up an independent study or internship.
-Please note that students and advisors will be unable to register for internships or independent studies through the online registration system.
+Your advisor will guide you through the process of setting up an independent study, internship, or credit overload.
+Note that students and advisors will be unable to register for internships or independent studies through the online registration system.
 Internships and independent studies will be registered by the Registrar once the appropriate paperwork has been completed.